 Atazanavir is a type of anti-HIV drug called a protease inhibitor.
-The most common side effects of atazanavir include nausea, headache, stomach pain and yellowing of the skin and whites of the eyes.
-Atazanavir is usually taken at a dose of 300 mg once daily along with 100 mg of ritonavir (Norvir) once daily, with food.
+It is generally well tolerated.
+Some people who use atazanavir may develop nausea, headache, stomach pain and yellowing of the skin and whites of the eyes.
+In adults, atazanavir is usually taken at a dose of 300 mg once daily along with 100 mg of ritonavir (Norvir) once daily, with food.

 What is atazanavir?